Academic Phoenix Protocol™

 Results

 Report findings objectively.
-Quantitative: statistical results with tables and figures aligned to each research question.
+Quantitative: statistical results with tables.
 Qualitative: themes with participant quotes and visual models.
 Mixed: present each strand, then integration.

 20–35 pages